 You won’t be able to rent anything in Ireland while you’re still in Canada, but I’d sign up for an account with Daft.ie and Rent.ie ahead of time.
 This way you can get an start getting an idea of what rental prices are like and how much you’ll need to spend on rent/month before you arrive.

 When you sign up for an account on Daft.ie or Rent.ie you’ll want to fill out a profile.
-The more information you can include, like a picture of yourself, the better chance of someone responding to your application.
+The more information you can include the better chance of someone responding to your application.
 Make sure to put an email and local phone number, so people will have a way of contacting you when you apply for a rental.
-In the interest of safety do not give out your social security details, credit card information, passport, etc. A photo and contact (phone preferably and maybe email) will be fine.
+In the interest of safety do not give out your social security details, credit card information, passport, etc. Contact information (phone preferably and email) will be fine.